Small-Flowered Buttercup, Littleleaf Buttercup, Kidneyleaf Crowfoot, Kidneyleaf Buttercup, Small-Flowered Crowfoot

-The basal leaves are kind of round or kidney-shaped (reniform) and have long petioles (stem between the base of the leaves and the stem of the plant) and have scalloped edges.
+The basal leaves are kind of round or kidney-shaped (reniform) and have long petioles (leaf stems) between the base of the leaves and the stem of the plant.
+The leaf margins have somewhat scalloped edges.
 The leaves and petioles are glabrous (not hairy).

-The lower leaves on the stem (cauline) have shorter petioles and are deeply divided into three lobes with scalloped margins.
-The upper cauline leaves have either very short petioles or are sessile (no petioles).
-The flowering stems emerge from the adaxial of the upper cauline leaves.
+The primary (center) leaves on the stem have shorter petioles and are deeply divided into three lobes with scalloped margins.
+The upper leaves have either very short petioles or are sessile (no petioles).
+The flowering stems emerge from the adaxial of the upper leaves.
+Leaves are three-lobed, and sometimes the lobes are lobed… This may depend on their age.

 Each stem terminates with 1-3 flowers.
 The small flowers consist of 5 yellow petals, 5 green sepals, green carpels, and 20 or more stamens emerging from the base of the pistols.
 The anthers and filaments are bright yellow.

 Well, what can I say?
 A bud, a flower, and fruit…